radical-collaboration/DeepDriveMD-WESTPA-Summit-2021/README.md

 ```

 # Environments
-The conda environment for running DeepDriveMD and the AAE training in offline mode can be found here: `/scratch/06079/tg853783/ddmd/envs/ddmd`
+The conda environments for running DeepDriveMD and the AAE training in offline mode can be found here:
+* DeepDriveMD: `/scratch/06079/tg853783/ddmd/envs/ddmd`
+* PyTorch for AAE training: `/scratch/06079/tg853783/ddmd/envs/pytorch.mpi`

-To load the environment:
+To load the DeepDriveMD environment:
 ```
 module load conda
 conda activate /scratch/06079/tg853783/ddmd/envs/ddmd